 So that is why I will never force arbitrary words onto my children.
 Instead, I will do my best to focus on feelings and intentions.
 It is easy to get caught up in the words themselves and think we are doing a good job and accuse others of not teaching manners.
 Not only accusing of not teaching manners, but blaming lack of manners for the problems of “kids today.”
 I think the problem is more that we lack feeling grateful and less that we are not saying the words, “thank you.”
 I trust that the words will come naturally when they are old enough and see it modeled, because it is true that we use language to express feelings.
 But if stressing manners is simply teaching your child to always say ‘please’ and ‘thank you’, then manners are not important to me.
+My 2.5 year old is a living example of what is possible.
+He has never once been prompted by his father or myself to say please, thank you or I’m sorry, and he says these things all the time.
+He learned through modeling.
+He learned by seeing us say it to him and to others.
+We didn’t need to make him say it.
+We trusted he would catch on when it was developmentally time, and he definitely has.
 What are your thoughts?